In addition to wonderful classical music venues, music culture is found in the operas and ballets performed at two great venues.

 Today most opera performances take place at the modern Opera de la Bastille.

 Not only will you hear great opera, you'll also get a chance to listen to the Orchestre de l'Opera National de Paris, the Paris Opera Orchestra.
 And with 280 performances per year, the odds are good that you'll have an opportunity to squeeze in a show when you're in Paris.
+But, you have to book early because tickets sell out.

-This famous Paris theatre and opera house was built between 1860 and 1862 as part of Haussmann's reconstruction of Paris.
+This famous theatre and opera house was built between 1860 and 1862 as part of Haussmann's reconstruction of Paris.

 It's where Jules Verne's Around the World in Eighty Days was performed for an amazing 64 years (that's 2195 performances).
 The final show was in May 1940, just before the Nazi tanks invaded the City of Light.